-The Ruff is an accidental migrant, all the known sightings of this species have occurred in the spring.
-There were a couple of sightings recorded in the 1980's and the most recent sightings was in April of 2004.
+The Ruff is an accidental migrant; all the known sightings of this species have occurred in the spring.
+There were a couple of sightings recorded in the 1980s and the most recent sighting was in April of 2004.
 The photograph above is the bird seen in 2004.
-The Ruff is a Eurasian species that is a rare but somewhat regular migrant along the Atlantic and Pacific coasts but an accidental visitor in the Central United States.
-This species was not recorded during the International Shorebird Survey
+The Ruff is a Eurasian species that is rare along the Atlantic and Pacific coasts, but an accidental visitor in the Central United States.
+This species was not recorded during the International Shorebird Survey.